Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 This is what my plan looks like in a few bullet points.
 I’ll be learning Data Science full time and using the resources I list below.

 - Learn the minimum necessary for an interesting and practical project (Kaggle competitions, Data for Good, personal projects) and join a MOOC that is focused on building projects.
-In my case I enrolled in Udacity’s Data Science Nanodegree program which seems fantastic!
-Check out their syllabus.
+In my case I enrolled in Udacity’s Data Science Nanodegree program which seems fantastic! <a href="https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Data+Scientist+Nanodegree+Syllabus.pdf">Check out their syllabus.</a>

     - Showcase my projects widely (GitHub, Kaggle, Reddit community, friends, contacts, etc).
 Get feedback!